Chittagong

 Chittagong accounts for 12% of Bangladesh's GDP, including 40% of industrial output, 80% of international trade, and 50% of tax revenue.
 The port city is home to many of the oldest and largest companies in the country.
 The Port of Chittagong is one of the busiest ports in South Asia.
 The largest base of the Bangladesh Navy is located in Chittagong, along with an air base of the Bangladesh Air Force, garrisons of the Bangladesh Army and the main base of the Bangladesh Coast Guard.
 The eastern zone of the Bangladesh Railway is based in Chittagong.
 The Chittagong Stock Exchange is one of the twin stock markets of Bangladesh with over 700 listed companies.
 The Chittagong Tea Auction is a commodity exchange dealing with Bangladeshi tea.
 The CEPZ and KEPZ are key industrial zones with foreign direct investments.
 The city is served by Shah Amanat International Airport for domestic and external flights.
-Chittagong has a high degree of religious and ethnic diversity among Bangladeshi cities, despite having a great Bengali Muslim majority.
-Minorities include Bengali Hindus, Bengali Christians, Bengali Buddhists, Chakmas, Marmas, Tripuris, Garos and others.
+Karnaphuli Tunnel, the first and only underwater road tunnel of South Asia, is located in Chittagong.
+The city is the hometown of prominent economists, a Nobel laureate, scientists, freedom fighters and entrepreneurs.
+Chittagong has a high degree of religious and ethnic diversity among Bangladeshi cities, despite having a great Muslim majority.
+Minorities include Hindus, Christians,Chakmas, Marmas, Baruas, Tripuris, Garos and others.